School of Humanities, Language and Global Studies

 Subject Areas: Anthropology and Climate Change

 Prof. Niki Alsford is Professor in Asia Pacific Studies and specialises in anthropological studies of the Asia Pacific region.
-He is the Strategy and Development Lead for Asia Pacific Studies and is Head of Asia Pacific Institutes in the School of Humanities, Language & Global Studies.
+He is Head of Asia Pacific Institutes in the School of Humanities, Language and Global Studies.

-Dr Alsford is Director of the International Institute of Korean Studies; Director of the Northern Institute of Taiwan Studies; Director of the Institute for Japanese Studies; and is Chair of the Centre of Austronesian Studies.
-He is also an appointed Research Associate at the Centre of Taiwan Studies at SOAS, the University of London and is a Research Fellow at the Ewha Institute of Unification Studies at Ewha Womans University in Seoul, South Korea.
+He is an appointed Research Associate at the Centre of Taiwan Studies at SOAS, the University of London and is a Research Fellow at the Ewha Institute of Unification Studies at Ewha Womans University in Seoul, South Korea.

 He is a Fellow of Royal Asiatic Society and the Royal Anthropological Institute.
 He is Country of Origin Expert (Taiwan) for the International Refugee Rights Initiative (IRRI), and Country of Origin Expert for Taiwan, North Korea, and the Pacific Islands for AMERA International.

 He is available for Radio, Television, and Press, for all matters relating to Taiwan.